True User Identity in a Cookieless World

 You own the data No Yes

-Durable over time No Yes
+Durable as rules tighten No Yes

 Article by